KiruthikaParanthaman/Youtube_Data_Extraction_app/README.md

 ![project screenshot](https://github.com/KiruthikaParanthaman/Youtube_Data_Extraction_app/assets/141828622/e271a975-d217-41fb-ba4f-5d0a11a49f79)

 **Take a Tour of options:**

-**Home :** Home option gives overview of the features of the youtube Data Extraction application **Search and store in Mongodb :** Search and store in Mongodb enables user to enter channel_id or choose from the list of sample channel list.
-When channel is chosen, Store in Mongodb button is enabled which
-  enables user to store data in Mongodb
+**Home :** Home option gives overview of the features of the youtube Data Extraction application

+**Search and store in Mongodb :** Search and store in Mongodb enables user to enter channel_id or choose from the list of sample channel list.
+When channel is chosen, Store in Mongodb button is enabled which enables user to store data in Mongodb

+**Migrate Data to Sql :** Migrate data to sql option provides list of channel names already stored in Mongodb and user can select channels to migrate to Mysql.
+Sample preview of datas stored in Mysql is available through channel,video,playlist and comment radiobutton

+**Data Analysis:** Users can find answers to their general queries like which is the most liked video,most commented video,most viewed videos and so on through selecting the appropriate question from the list of 10 predefined questions
 `